 Photo from Reykjavik Northern Lights Cruise

-In spite of this, you will still get a second chance should you tour be cancelled or unsuccessful.
+In case there is no aurora to be enjoyed, you will usually still be offered a second chance should your tour be cancelled or unsuccessful.

-In both Faxafloí and Eyjafjörður, a Northern Lights cruise may also coincide with an unintentional whale-watch; after all, both bodies of water are home to resident white-beaked dolphins and harbour porpoises.
+After all, whales are prevalent in Iceland's shores, and both bodies of water are home to resident white-beaked dolphins and harbour porpoises.
 Minke Whales are more commonly spotted from Reykjavík, while Humpbacks are regular visitors to the northern waters, but these are usually only found in summer.

-If you want your holiday to Iceland to be focused on seeing the lights first-hand, there are plenty of winter self-drive vacations and package holidays that will make this a possibility.
-They can even suit those only in the country for just a few days, such as this three-day self-drive to the ice caves and this four-day package around the South Coast and Golden Circle.
+These packages may even suit those only in the country for a limited time, such as this three-day self drive to the ice caves and this five-day package around the South Coast and Golden Circle.

 As mentioned above, however, the longer you stay, the better your chances are of an awe-inspiring display.

-Coming for a week would present far more opportunities; this seven-day Northern Lights self-drive vacation, where you can admire the country's beautiful landscapes in the daytime and search the skies for auroras at night, would provide you with plenty.
-This holiday also provides you with the chance to see the auroras over Jökulsárlón glacier lagoon, a mesmerising experience.
+Coming for a week would present far more opportunities.
+In which case, this seven-day Northern Lights self drive vacation, where you can admire the country's beautiful landscapes in the daytime and search the skies for auroras at night, would be ideal.

-You can even fully encircle the country and the Snæfellsnes Peninsula, hunting for them each night, with this twelve-day self-drive vacation, although this should only be considered by those very confident on the road.
+You can also fully encircle the country and the Snaefellsnes Peninsula, hunting for them each night, on this twelve-day self drive vacation although this option should only be considered by those very confident on the road.

 If you prefer not to drive yourself, then this seven-day winter package is a good option, with its mix of incredible sights, exciting activities and potential Northern Lights gazing each night.